esheldon/wq/README.md

 * notgroup - Select cores or nodes from machines not in the specified group or groups.
 * min_cores - Limit to nodes with at least this many cores.
 Currently only applies when mode is *bynode* (should this work for bycore selections?).
 * min_mem - Limit to nodes with at least this much memory in GB.
 Currently only applies when mode is *bycore*, *bycore1*, *bynode*.
-* X - This determines of X forwarding is used, default is False.
+* X - This determines if ssh X display forwarding is used, default is False.
 For yes use true,1 for no use false,0
 * priority - Currently should be one of low, med, high.
 Higher priority jobs will be queued first.
 * job_name - A name to display in job listings.
 Usually the command, or an abbreviated form of the command, is shown.